ijl/orjson/README.md

 orjson is tested on native hardware for amd64, aarch64, and i686 on Linux and for arm7, ppc64le, and s390x is cross-compiled and may be tested via emulation.
-It is tested for either aarch64 or amd64 on macOS and cross-compiles for the other, depending on version.
-For Windows it is tested on amd64 and i686.
+It is tested for aarch64 on macOS and cross-compiles for amd64.
+For Windows it is tested on amd64, i686, and aarch64.

 There are no runtime dependencies other than libc.